 We attribute conversion value e.g. revenue to channels, campaigns and ads based on different attribution models more accurately than the platforms.
 Therefore, you will always see different numbers as in your ad platforms when it comes to revenue.

+Always make sure that you understand the context of your attribution model.
 For information read Understand Attribution Models.

 Refund logic